About Us

 1. WGS has historically offered cross-listed courses as electives.
 What is the difference between these courses and the new “double-dipped” course?
 Most of our cross-listed courses are offered at the 200 or possibly 300 level and were originally designed to meet program objectives for WGS studies; additionally, many fulfill General Education Requirements.
 By contrast, “double-dipped” courses are generally the sort of upper- level undergraduate courses that require specialized knowledge in that particular field of study.
 Some of these courses are restricted to students in that particular major.

 2. What makes a course a good candidate for “double-dipping?”
-Whereas most WGS courses take as their central content issues of gender and/or sexuality, the double-dipped courses inclusion of gender-related content and or feminist methods enhances the content while not usually being itself the central course of study.
-Students taking WGS courses benefit from the material and in ways that will help them draw connections between what they are learning in WGS and in that particular course.
+Whereas most WGS courses take as their central content issues of gender and/or sexuality, the double-dipped course’s inclusion of gender-related content and or feminist methods enhances the content while not usually being the central course of study.
+Students taking WGS courses benefit from the material in ways that will help them draw connections between what they are learning in WGS and in that particular course.

-issues related to sexuality, gender, and women’s lives, WGS courses provide students with feminist perspectives and research methods that can enhance work that they do in other fields of study.
+3. I might be more interested in learning about gender and sexuality studies, but how might a double major or minor in WGS assist me in my future career plans?
+Along with exploring issues related to sexuality, gender, and women’s lives, WGS courses provide students with feminist perspectives and research methods that can enhance work that they do in other fields of study.
 These include:

  Bringing personal investments and aspirations to academic work, and in ways that often spark a sense of ownership over and investment in one’s own learning;